-- 1. General Requirements - a.
-All electrical work, installation, wire capacities, and appropriate personal protective equipment shall be in accordance with the pertinent provisions of the National Electric Code (NEC), NFPA 70E (latest revision), and area classifications. - b.
-The construction and installation of permanent and temporary electrical power transmission and distribution lines shall comply with OSHA regulations 29 CFR 1910 Subpart S, and NFPA 70E. - c.
+- 1. General Requirements: - a.
+Only a Qualified Person who is trained and knowledgeable of the construction and operation of electrical equipment or a specific work method and is trained to recognize and avoid electrical hazards that might be present with respect to that equipment or work method.
+Unqualified Persons are prohibited from working on or entering electrical equipment, cabinets or panels while energized. - b.
+All electrical work, installation, and wire capacities shall be in accordance with the pertinent provisions of NFPA 70 (latest revision) and area classifications. - c.
+The construction and installation of permanent and temporary electrical power transmission and distribution lines shall comply with OSHA regulations 29 CFR 1910 Subpart S, and NFPA 70E. - d.
 Prior to starting electrical work which involves cutting, splicing, or tapping existing cables, Contractor will request Buyer to tag and identify all cables present in the area.
-Contractor shall ensure that the circuit to be worked on has been deenergized and the source locked out.
+Contractor shall check to make sure that the circuit to be worked on has been deenergized and the source locked out.
 Contractor must attach their personal protective locks in parallel with a Buyer facility "blue lock" on the disconnect device.
-Buyer facility "blue locks" will be installed by the Buyer's Contractor Coordinator.
-Review one line diagram to be sure there are no alternate power sources. - Contractor will check for energized cable with a device intended for the purpose before cutting into the cable or opening a splice or termination.
+Buyer facility "blue locks" will be installed by the Contract Coordinator.
+Review one line diagram to be sure there are no alternate power sources.

+- (1) Contractor will check for energized cable with a device intended for the purpose before cutting into the cable or opening a splice or termination.
 Solidly ground the cable to a known low resistance ground point while working on the cable. - (2) Electrical lines shall be de-energized while work is performed.
-When it is necessary to work with energized lines, all work shall be performed by qualified personnel as per the NFPA 70E guidelines for energized work.
-This shall include, but is not limited to, preparation of a live work permit and all information required to complete said permit, as well as ensuring that proper PPE is worn by those involved.

-- (3) At least two people shall be assigned to work on any energized lines or in substations. - (4) When it becomes necessary to transport equipment or machinery under overhead lines in a manner that encroaches on specified clearances, the job should be scheduled so the lines can be de-energized. - (5) Operations conducted adjacent to overhead lines should not be initiated until coordinated with the local utility officials. - (6) Materials and supplies should not be stored under overhead transmission and distribution lines because Contractors often come into contact with the overhead lines when attempting to remove these supplies. - (7) Operations adjacent to overhead lines are prohibited unless one of the following conditions is satisfied: - (a) Power has been shut off and positive means taken to prevent the lines from being energized. - (b) Equipment, or any part, does not have the capability of coming within the minimum clearance allowed by OSHA from energized overhead lines, or the equipment has been positioned and blocked to assure no part, including cables, can come within the minimum clearances allowed by OSHA. - (c) The safe distance requirements from overhead lines energized between 600-50,000 volts shall be at least: - (1) 6 ft. for boom-type equipment in transit - (2) 10 ft. for boom-type equipment in operation - (3) 6 ft. for people working near overhead lines - 2.
-Grounding Requirements - a.
-All electrical circuits shall be grounded in accordance with the NEC unless otherwise noted in this document. - b.
-A ground should be provided for non-current-carrying metallic parts of equipment such as generators (if not exempted by NEC 250-6), electrically powered welders, switches, motor-controller cases, fuse boxes, distribution cabinets, frames, motors of electrically operated cranes, electric elevators, metal frames of non-electric elevators to which electric conductors are attached, other electric equipment, and metal enclosures around electric equipment. - c.
-Portable and semi-portable electrical tools and equipment shall be grounded by a multi-conductor cord having an identified grounding conductor and a multi-contact polarized plug-in receptacle. - d.
-Semi-portable equipment, flood lights, and work lights shall be grounded.
-The protective ground of such equipment shall be maintained during moving unless supply circuits are de-energized.
+When it is necessary to work with energized lines, only qualified personnel, properly equipped with rubber gloves and blankets which have been tested regularly in accordance with ANSI, shall be utilized - (3) At least two people shall be assigned to work on any energized lines or in substations. - (4) When it becomes necessary to transport equipment or machinery under overhead lines in a manner that encroaches on specified clearances, the job should be scheduled so the lines can be de-energized. - (5) Operations conducted adjacent to overhead lines should not be initiated until coordinated with the local utility officials. - (6) Materials and supplies should not be stored under overhead transmission and distribution lines because often times when Contractor's attempt to remove these supplies, they come into contact with the overhead lines. - (7) Operations adjacent to overhead lines are prohibited unless one of the following conditions is satisfied: - (a) Power has been shut off and positive means taken to prevent the lines from being energized. - (b) Equipment, or any part, does not have the capability of coming within the minimum clearance allowed by OSHA from energized overhead lines, or the equipment has been positioned and blocked to assure no part, including cables, can come within the minimum clearances allowed by OSHA. - (c) The safe distance requirements from overhead lines energized between 600-50,000 volts shall be at least: - (1) 4 ft. for boom-type equipment in transit - (2) 10 ft. for boom-type equipment in operation. - (3) 10 ft. for people working near overhead lines.